FUE Hair Transplant Procedure

 The difference between FUE and FUT is found in the method of harvesting the hair from the donor area.
 Instead of excising a strip of hair, suturing the area together, and then dissecting the follicular units underneath a microscope, the follicular units in the FUE method are removed from the scalp in groups of naturally occuring 1-4 follicles (This is called a graft).
 Therefore, there is no wound to be stitched and there is no need for microscopes.

 The follicular units are removed by placing a 1 mm punch around a single follicular unit and cutting a small circle through the skin around that follicular unit.
 The follicular unit is then grasped and gently pulled away from the loose connective tissue surrounding it underneath the skin.

 Once it is removed, no further preparation is necessary.
 It is ready for implanting.
 The small hole left behind is left to heal in by itself which it does over one to two weeks.
 This process is repeated hundreds of times until the desired number of follicular units are obtained.
 Rather than having a white, linear scar as with standard follicular unit transplantation, the patient is left with numerous 1 mm round white scars.

-Proponents claim the advantage is less noticeable scarring and no tightness of the scalp (because no tissue has been brought together and sutured as in standard follicular unit transplantation).
+The main advantage that our clients notice is less noticeable scarring and no tightness of the scalp, because no tissue has been brought together and sutured when comparing it to the standard follicular unit transplantation or FUT method.

-It is HTG’s opinion that standard follicular unit transplantation used to be useful, however the DHI technique and the FUE technique are far superior with a similar cost, so in essence, patients are getting better treatment, better results for the same price.
+It is our opinion that standard follicular unit transplantation used to be useful, however the FUE technique (and the DHI technique, which is very similar to FUE) are far superior with a similar cost to FUT.
+So in essence, patients are getting better treatment, better results for the same price.